 If you read through the bulk of the reviews of many Denver dating services and Denver matchmakers you will see a consistent theme.
 That the people who used them were not introduced to people who fulfilled their criteria and preferences.
 That is constant across the board…except for Bon Jour Matchmaking Service.
 Don’t think there’s even one review stating anything like that!

 Yes, during the FREE phone consultation I will ask questions to qualify you just as you will ask to qualify me.
 But I don’t make the rules of who is and is not a fit.
-That is strictly done by the clients.
+That is almost strictly done by my clients.
+Of course if I perceive that we are not a good match or that you are not grasping the concept in the way I need you to I will decline to work together.
 That is why Bon Jour does not have reviews like the other services about clients’ criteria and preferences not being followed.

 In the past two weeks I have declined to work with about 10 singles who called for Bon Jour Matchmaking.
 In case it is not clear that means I turned down a minimum of $20,000 in income!